Overv/VulkanTutorial/en/02_Development_environment.md

 ![](/images/xcode_paths.png)

 Now, in the *Build Phases* tab, on **Link Binary With Libraries** we will add both the `glfw3` and the `vulkan` frameworks.
-To make things easier we will be adding he dynamic libraries in the project (you can check the documentation of these libraries if you want to use the static frameworks).
+To make things easier we will be adding the dynamic libraries in the project (you can check the documentation of these libraries if you want to use the static frameworks).

 * For glfw open the folder `/usr/local/lib` and there you will find a file name like `libglfw.3.x.dylib` ("x" is the library's version number, it might be different depending on when you downloaded the package from Homebrew).
 Simply drag that file to the Linked Frameworks and Libraries tab on Xcode.
 * For vulkan, go to `vulkansdk/macOS/lib`.
 Do the same for the file both files `libvulkan.1.dylib` and `libvulkan.1.x.xx.dylib` (where "x" will be the version number of the the SDK you downloaded).